dee0xeed/xjiss/README.md

   b : key on the keyboard
- SO : note/pitch (G in western notation in this case) 3/2 : frequency ration (pure/just fifth in this case)
+ SO : note/pitch (G in western notation in this case) 3/2 : frequency ratio (pure/just fifth in this case)
 ```

 ## Controls